End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Related Work

 \section{Related Work}

-We divide this section into three parts.
-First, related work on FVE in the context of deep neural networks is discussed.
-These approaches either do not allow for learning the GMM parameters end-to-end but rather estimating parameters separately after neural network training or simply treat GMM parameters as conventional network parameters that are learned without any clustering objective by artificially enforcing reasonable values for the mixture parameters such as positive variances for Gaussian distributions.
-Second, we shortly review existing algorithms for iterative EM algorithms since we borrow ideas from these approaches for enabling end-to-end learning of GMM parameters together with CNN weights as part of our proposed FVE.
-Third, we list current state-of-the-art techniques for fine-grained categorization, especially focussing on part-based methods.
-Note that we are not aware of any work in the field of part-based fine-grained categorization that makes use of an FVE in conjunction with features from deep neural networks.
-Furthermore, we have not found any application of an iterative EM algorithm within a CNN architecture.
+First, we discuss related work on FVE in the context of deep neural networks.
+Some of these approaches either do not allow for learning the GMM parameters end-to-end but rather estimate parameters separately after neural network training.
+Others treat GMM parameters as conventional network parameters learned without any clustering objective by artificially enforcing reasonable values for the mixture parameters.
+Second, we review existing algorithms for iterative EM algorithms since we borrow ideas from these approaches.
+Surprisingly, none of these iterative approaches has been integrated in a CNN yet.
+Third, we list current state-of-the-art techniques for fine-grained categorization, mainly focusing on part-based methods.
+Some approaches~\cite{cimpoi2015deep,zhang2016picking} use FVE in fine-grained approaches, but all of them deploy the encoding in an offline manner, i.e., the FVE is used \emph{after} learning CNN parameters for feature extraction.